-NBA Suspends Season After Player Tests Positive For Coronavirus
+Second Utah Jazz Player Tests Positive For Coronavirus After NBA Suspends Season

 The league says it will use the hiatus to determine "next steps" for moving forward in regard to the coronavirus pandemic.

-The news comes the same day as the NCAA announced an unprecedented move to bar college basketball fans from attending the upcoming men's and women's Division I tournaments.
+The news came the same day as the NCAA announced an unprecedented move to bar college basketball fans from attending the upcoming men's and women's Division I tournaments.
 "This decision is in the best interest of public health, including that of coaches, administrators, fans and, most importantly, our student-athletes," said NCAA president Mark Emmert.

 Sports leagues are under increasing pressure to ban spectators or cancel games altogether.
 Health experts say one way coronavirus moves is from person to person and particularly when people are close together for extended periods of time.
 This "community spreading" has ratcheted up the number of cases in the U.S.